-The Sapphire Reserve has a sign-up bonus worth 50,000 UR points.
-You can earn it after spending $4,000 within the first three months.
+The Sapphire Reserve offers a sign-up bonus worth 50,000 UR points.
+It can be earned by spending $4,000 within the first three months.
 Chase offered a bonus worth 100,000 UR points for the Reserve when it first came out.
 But that was short-lived as it cost Chase millions of dollars.

-Furthermore, the Sapphire Reserve earns 3x UR points on General Travel and Dining.
+Furthermore, the Sapphire Reserve earns 3x UR points on general travel and dining.
 It also earns just one point per dollar on non-bonus spend.
-Chase has a broad list of what includes travel and dining.
+Chase has a broad list of what is included in their travel and dining categories.
 Some travel purchases that count include airfare, hotel stays, car rentals, and tolls.
 Dining purchases include restaurants, fast food places, coffee shops, and bars.
 Furthermore, the Sapphire Reserve also earns 10x UR points on Lyft purchases.
 This is nice for those who like ride sharing services.

 The Sapphire Reserve is a fantastic card on its own.
 But its potential can truly be maximized if you have multiple UR-earning Chase cards.
 If you have a Freedom Card and/or an Ink Business Card, you can earn points with those cards and transfer them to your Sapphire Reserve account.
 This feature is arguably the most powerful that Chase has to offer.